InvalidBucketName expected in more cases: uppercase, adjacent chars, underscores

 #4 Updated by Yehuda Sadeh almost 3 years ago

 After discussing it a bit more with Casey:

 Leave current rgw_relaxed_s3_bucket_names configurable as is.
 If it is true then it's relaxed.

 RGWPeriodConfig should have a a new bucket name rule as suggested.
 Default value for it would be current default.
 If rgw_relaxed_s3_bucket_name=false, then follow whatever RGWPeriodConfig configurable has.

-#5 Updated by Robin Johnson 5 months ago
+#5 Updated by Robin Johnson almost 3 years ago

 We need 3 variations on validations: